martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 rules specified here are intended to apply to all protocols in this extended TLS "family".

+With regard to PKIX certificates, the primary usage is in the context of the public key infrastructure described in {{5280}}.
-With regard to PKIX, technologies such as DNS-Based Authentication of Named Entities (DANE) {{RFC6698}} sometimes use certificates based on PKIX (more precisely, certificates structured via {{X.509}} or specific encodings thereof such as {{X.690}}), at least in certain
+In addition, technologies such as DNS-Based Authentication of Named Entities (DANE) {{RFC6698}} sometimes use certificates based on PKIX (more precisely, certificates structured via {{X.509}} or specific encodings thereof such as {{X.690}}), at least in certain